 16. Bring New Toys and Books

 If you’re on an extended trip, think about buying small souvenirs at each stop.
-You kids will get new toys and other items that they will love and be excited about for the rest of the trip.
+Your kids will get new toys and other items that they will love and be excited about for the rest of the trip.

 As cool as it is to get a new toy when traveling, too much new all at once can be overwhelming for some kids.

-Carrying their favorite teddy bear along for the ride might help them get on that plane without worrying about where it’s going to take them or how they’re going to get there.
 If your child has an item they take everywhere with them when they’re at home, you don’t want to forget to pack it for your trip.

 Bottom Line: You don’t want to spend your whole vacation answering questions and dealing with complaints about why Tommy the stuffed turtle didn’t come along for the trip.
-Bring their absolute favorites with you!
+Bring their absolute favorite with you!

 18. Give Kids a Camera